 This is the starting village.

-Once the Hero celebrates his eighteenth birthday, the country with the most ambition out of three will summon the demon king.
+Once the Hero celebrates his eighteenth birthday, the country with the most ambition out of the three will summon the demon king.
 After receiving the charms of the demon king, magical beasts from all around storm the village.

 And this place will be destroyed.